 All three porches shown here have a full framing system constructed from standard building materials on the interior of the porch.
 With the framing system in place, all three porches are screened from the interior.
 Two of the porches have used traditional wooden style doors while one has opted for aluminum doors.
 In all cases, note how the screens have not detracted from the exterior character of each home.

-Brick , stone and stucco installations can all be tricky - but are not impossible.
-Best practice in all cases is to properly plan for your screen porch during construction - if at all possible - so when it's time to install your screen porch no modifications are needed.
+Brick, stone, concrete and stucco installations can all be tricky - but are certainly not impossible.
+Best practice in all cases is to carefully plan for your screen porch during construction – if possible - so when it's time to install your screen porch no modifications are needed.

 Shown lower left.
-If you're lucky enough to have a smooth brick or stone surface you can mount the extrusion directly.
-We prefer the use of a "starter strip" or "spacer" (see above for details) but it's not required for smooth installations.
+If you are lucky enough to have a smooth brick, stone or concrete surface you can mount the extrusion directly.
+We prefer the use of a "starter strip" or "spacer" (see above for details) but it is not required for smooth installations.
 If your surface is not smooth, you will first need to install the "starter strip" to create the mounting surface.
-Anchor securely and fill any gaps between the brick or stone with solid roll foam, tucking in as needed with a screw driver or putty knife. (do not use spray foam or caulk)
+Anchor securely and fill any gaps between the brick, stone or concrete with solid roll foam, tucking in as needed with a screwdriver or putty knife. (do not use spray foam or caulk)

 Stucco: Real stucco over concrete - install direct if possible or install "starter strip" first.
 Modern stucco (stucco over styrofoam over wood), use extreme caution.
 Installation screws must be long enough to penetrate the wood base under the stucco and styrofoam.
 Additionally, tighten screws snug but do not over tighten.
 Over tightening can damage stucco.